coopermac/JavaChatbotThreadProject/README.md

-Type of ChatBots: Sport related
+Type of ChatBots: Sports related